alex-oleshkevich/starsessions/README.md

 ### Rolling sessions

-The default behavior of `SessionMiddleware` is to expire cookie after `lifetime` seconds after it was set.
+The default behavior of `SessionMiddleware` is to expire the cookie after `lifetime` seconds after it was set.
-For example, if you create a session with `lifetime=3600` then the session will be terminated exactly in 3600 seconds.
+For example, if you create a session with `lifetime=3600`, the session will be terminated exactly in 3600 seconds.
-Sometimes this may not be what you need, so we provide alternate expiration strategy - rolling sessions.
+Sometimes this may not be what you need, so we provide an alternate expiration strategy - rolling sessions.

-When rolling sessions in use, the cookie expiration time will be extended by `lifetime` value on every response.
+When rolling sessions are activated, the cookie expiration time will be extended by `lifetime` value on every response.
-Let's see how it works on example.
-First, on the first response you create a new session with `lifetime=3600`, then user does another request and session gets extended by another 3600 seconds and so on.
+Let's see how it works for example.
+First, on the first response you create a new session with `lifetime=3600`, then the user does another request, and the session gets extended by another 3600 seconds, and so on.
-This approach is useful when you want to have short-timed sessions but don't want them to interrupt in the middle of user's operation.
-With rolling strategy, session cookie will be expired only after some period of user's inactivity.
+This approach is useful when you want to use short-timed sessions but don't want them to interrupt in the middle of the user's operation.
+With the rolling strategy, a session cookie will expire only after some period of the user's inactivity.

-To enable rolling strategy set `rolling=True`.
+To enable the rolling strategy set `rolling=True`.

 ```python
 from starlette.middleware import Middleware